-Two simultaneous tasks were to be performed:

-subjects had to indicate whether the probe was rotated clockwise or anti-clockwise relatively to the target.
-Left-hand responses meant the probe was rotated anti-clockwise, right-hand responses meant that the probe was rotated clockwise relatively to the target.

-At the same time, subjects had to report the visibility of the target itself in a range from 1: no experience of the target to 4: clear experience of the target, according to the Perceptual Awareness Scale40.
-The visibility rating was reported using 4 fingers per each hand where index fingers corresponded to visibility 1 and little fingers to visibility 4 (fig 1).

 Recording setting

 Magnetic brain activity was recorded through magneto-encephalography (Elekta Neuromag® MEG system, Helsinki, Finland, comprising 204 planar gradiometers and 102 magnetometers in a helmet-shaped array).
 Data were sampled at 1 KHz with on-line analog low-pass filtering at 330 Hz, and on-line analog high-pass filtering at 0.1 Hz.
 The head position with respect to the sensor array was determined by four head position indicator coils attached to the scalp.
 The locations of the coils were digitized with respect to three anatomical landmarks (nasion and pre-auricular points) with a 3D digitizer (Polhemus Isotrak system®).
 Then, head position with respect to the device origin was acquired before each 10-15 minutes block of MEG recording.
 Subjects were asked to keep their eyes opened and to avoid eye movements by focusing on a fixation point displayed at the centre of the screen.
 Monocular eye movements were recorded during the whole experiment and recalibrated on every main block with an SR-Research EyeLink1000©.